nodejs/node/doc/api/buffer.markdown

 * `noAssert` Boolean, Optional, Default: false

-Writes `value` to the buffer at the specified offset with specified endian format.
-Note, `value` must be a valid 64 bit double.
+Writes `value` to the buffer at the specified offset with specified endian format. `value` must be a valid 64-bit double.

 Set `noAssert` to true to skip validation of `value` and `offset`.
 This means that `value` may be too large for the specific function and `offset` may be